 While you can’t really mess up the placement of a compost bin at home, there are some factors to consider to find a place that makes the most sense for you and makes composting as simple as possible.

-How To Know Where To Put Your Compost Bin
+How To Know Where To Place Your Compost Bin

-Here are some questions to consider when thinking about where to put your compost bin or tumbler in your yard.
+Here are some questions to consider when thinking about where to place your compost bin or tumbler in your yard.

 How often will you bring food scraps to your bin?